As of Mar 13th, all our tours and activities are cancelled due to the coronavirus crisis as advised by the Bulgarian authorities.

 The tradition dates back to the 7th century.
 Legend says that Khan Asparuh (the ruler of Bulgars in the second half of the 7th century) had a sister named Huba.
 She was a captive in another kingdom.
 One day, Asparuh sent his sister an announcement that he had found a land (southwards from the Danube river, today’s Bulgaria) for them to settle down.
 Huba managed to run away and reached the river.
 As she looked for a path, Asparuh’s sister tied a white thread to a falcon’s leg.
 The other end of the thread remained in her hand, but as soon as the falcon found a way he was speared by an arrow and his blood colored the thread.
 In the long run, Huba succeeded in finding the way to her brother’s land.

 Since then, the white and red thread symbolizes health, strength, and happiness.

 This is the reason why ‘Martenitsa’ is an adornment made up of two threads – one of white yarn and the other one of red.
 There are different types of martenitsa.
 The most common one is ‘Pizho and Penda’ and it represents a girl and a boy holding hands.

-The most practical and easiest type of the traditional adornment is the bracelet martenitsa.
+The most practical and easiest type of traditional adornment is the bracelet martenitsa.
 In order to make one, you need a ball of white yarn and a ball of red yarn.
-Nothing more than twisting the two threads is required!
+You just have to twist the two threads!